pimeleon/build-pimeleon/docs/platforms/raspberrypi/3b-plus.md

 # Raspberry Pi 3 Model B+

-The Raspberry Pi 3B+ is the **primary, fully-supported platform** for Pi Router.
+The Raspberry Pi 3B+ is the **primary, fully-supported platform** for Pimeleon.
 All build scripts are optimized and tested for this hardware.

 ## Status